California Lawmakers Must Face Rate Realities

 Background

 State mandates and public purpose programs account for nearly 37% of the average customer’s electric bill.
 Lawmakers can lower electric bills by cutting, scaling back, or finding alternative ways to pay for these mandates.
-Legislators must also stop passing legislation that destabilizes utilities, drives up utility infrastructure costs, and ultimately increases customer electric bills.
+Legislators must also stop passing legislation that drives up costs for investing in utility infrastructure - ultimately increasing customer electric bills.

 News